 Glidepath - Chairman

-Sir Kenneth is the founder, owner and Executive Chair of Glidepath which produces computerised airport baggage handling and security, cargo handling and parcel sorting systems.
+Sir Kenneth was the founder, owner and Executive Chair of Glidepath until he sold the company in 2019.
+Glidepath produces computerised airport baggage handling and security, cargo handling and parcel sorting systems.

 Ken's expertise was initially in product design and then in Glidepath's market development where he has built strong relationships in a great many North American, Asian and Pacific countries